remiroazocar/population_adjustment_simstudy/README.md

 ### *remiroantonio@gmail.com*
 ### *2020*

-This repository contains the R code used for my paper "Methods for population adjustment with limited access to individual patient data: a simulation study", co-authored with [Prof. Gianluca Baio][1] and [Prof. Anna Heath][2].
+This repository contains the R code used for my paper [Methods for population adjustment with limited access to individual patient data: a simulation study][1], co-authored with [Prof. Gianluca Baio][2] and [Prof. Anna Heath][3].

 ## Utilizing the Scripts